john-mantas/athena-ghost-theme/README.md

-# Ghost Starter Theme
+# Athena - Help Center Ghost Theme

-A starter framework for Ghost themes!
-Click **Use this template** to create a copy of this repo for everything you need to get started developing a custom Ghost theme.
+A help center inspired Ghost theme, this is not a production ready theme, but it is a good starting point or to be used as a reference theme.

-&nbsp;
+It started as a demo project to better understand ghost theme parts and development, it uses the Ghost [Starter](https://github.com/TryGhost/Starter) theme.

 ## First time using a Ghost theme?